 - Announcement and presentation of awards during one of the conference general sessions

-- A dedicated hour in the exhibit area for finalists to demonstrate and discuss their projects with conference attendees
+- An opportunity to demonstrate and discuss their projects with conference attendees on Monday, June 3

 - One representative from each competing project is eligible for a 25% discount on the applicable Learning Impact conference registration fee